keindev/gh-gql/README.md

 'GitHubProvider' provides access to the following query objects:

--   `provider.commit.*` - contains methods for getting commits information
+-   `provider.commit.*` - for obtaining information about commits
--   `provider.package.*` - contains methods for getting `package.json` information
+-   `provider.package.*` - for obtaining information about `package.json`
--   `provider.release.*` - contains methods for obtaining information about repository releases
+-   `provider.release.*` - for obtaining information about repository releases

 ### Commit